AAT Level 3 Advanced Diploma in Accounting

-This qualification is ideal for any of your team who are competent in manual double-entry bookkeeping and need to further develop their accounting skills.
-A range of complex accounting tasks such as maintaining cost accounting records and the preparation of income statements, reports and returns will be studied.
+This course is ideal if you have completed the AAT Level 2 Foundation Certificate in Accounting or are competent in manual double-entry bookkeeping and want to further develop your accounting skills.
+You will learn a range of complex accounting tasks such as maintaining cost accounting records and the preparation of income statements, reports and returns.

 - Duration: 12 months

 Whilst there are no formal academic entry requirements to undertake the AAT Level 3 Advanced Diploma in Accounting, competency in manual double-entry bookkeeping as well basic maths and English skills are necessary.